DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 1. (Optional) For the purposes of this lab series, we will be working through a lab on consuming data via Machine Learning and creating an API to power Recommendations on your e-commerce website.
 We'll create another query that would store the data in the format that is consumable by the [Machine Learning Recommendations API](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-recommendation-api-documentation/). *Notice how we curate the data to fit the requirements of our end application.* This query can be found in **Setup\Assets\HDInsight\Scripts\6_recapi_helper.hql**.
 Before executing this query, do not forget to update your **<****StorageAccountName****>** in the query.

 	>**Note:** Information on the format and the schema of the usage and product catalog data can be found by clicking on this [link](https://westus.dev.cognitive.microsoft.com/docs/services/Recommendations.V4.0/operations/56f316efeda5650db055a3e2) and looking up the methods **Upload a catalog file to a model** & **Upload usage file**.

 	>**Note:** For the sake of simplicity, we will be leaving out 'quantity' from our machine learning usage table.
 Since the ML API does not accept quantity as an attribute, the rows can be broken down (1 for each quantity purchased) creating and using an User-Defined Table Function (UDTF).

+	*Explanation*: This query uses the **regexp_replace** UDF which helps us replace the slashes (/) to colons (:).
+Additionally, this query makes use of the **CASE** statement that helps conform to the data format expected by the Recommendations API.

 	````
+	DROP TABLE IF EXISTS RecUsageData;
 	CREATE TABLE RecUsageData ROW FORMAT DELIMITED FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n' LOCATION 'wasbs://processeddata@<StorageAccountName>.blob.core.windows.net/recommendations_usage_data/' AS
-	SELECT userId, productId, eventDate, CASE
+	SELECT userId, productId, regexp_replace(CONCAT(SPLIT(CAST(eventDate as String),' ')[0],'T',SPLIT(CAST(eventDate as String),' ')[1]), "-","/") as eventdt, CASE
 		WHEN type='checkout' THEN 'Purchase'
 		WHEN type='view' THEN 'Click'
 		WHEN type='add' THEN 'AddShopCart'
 		WHEN type='remove' THEN 'RemoveShopCart'
+		END as eventtype
-	FROM WebsiteActivity
+	FROM WebsiteActivity;

+	DROP TABLE IF EXISTS RecProductCatalog;
-	CREATE TABLE RecProductCatalog ROW FORMAT DELIMITED FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n' LOCATION 'wasbs://processeddata@<StorageAccountName>.blob.core.windows.net/recommendations_usage_data/' AS
+	CREATE TABLE RecProductCatalog ROW FORMAT DELIMITED FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n' LOCATION 'wasbs://processeddata@<StorageAccountName>.blob.core.windows.net/recommendations_product_catalog/' AS
-	SELECT productId, title, categoryId
+	SELECT productId, title, categoryName
-	FROM ProductCatalog
+	FROM ProductCatalog;
 	````

 1. We will use the output of this job in the Machine Learning Recommendations API lab found in a later module.